NicolasIDias/FinanceEase/README.md

 ### Production

-To start the server with this command:
+To start the server use these commands:

 ```
 yarn run dev OR nodemon src/index.js